 Bellows cyclic loading lifetime: The bellows (expansion joint) shall be capable of sustaining the diurnal temperature cycling, as well as infrequent bake-outs, for a period of at least 20 years.

 Cost conscious design: due to the relatively large number of instances of the FCT components, some value engineering is in order.
 As much as possible commercial-off-the-shelf (COTS) items should be chosen.

+Bellows cover: Include the provision for attaching a cover around the bellows to protect them from accidental impact damage.

 Expansion joint